wzni/paper1005/README.md

-# WebGL demo - paper1005
+# WebGL demo - _Seamless Mipmap Filtering for Dual Paraboloid Maps_

 ## Introduction
 This program is the WebGL demo of the paper _Seamless Mipmap Filtering for Dual Paraboloid Maps_, which is accepted by the conference Pacific Graphics 2019.